Oftentimes, games will try to prevent the notion of Linear Warriors, Quadratic Wizards

 .
 This character often acts as the EXP version of So Long, and Thanks for All the Gear

 open/close all folders

-Axton's Gunpowder tree.
-The nuke is insanely powerful in normal mode, does decent damage in true vault hunter mode, and barely tickles the enemies in ultimate vault hunter mode.
-Similarly, Double up becomes 100% useless once you can Slag regularly from other sources.
+- Axton's Gunpowder tree.
+Nuke is insanely powerful in normal mode, does decent damage in true vault hunter mode, and barely tickles the enemies in ultimate vault hunter mode.
+Similarly, Double Up becomes 100% useless once you can Slag regularly from other sources.